M-Usman10/AngryCharges/README.md

-# AngryCharges
+# ProjectDescription

-A game similar to angry birds but with different type charges and electromagnetic fields
+A game similar to angry birds but instead of birds, different type of  charges and electromagnetic fields are used

 # Prerequisites: